hansontram/iron-maps/README.md

 Core functionality on the app is completed.
 As per requests from friends and family, I will be implementing these features in the future:

--Adding pagination to organize the all gym page into multiple pages -ability to add social media links to a gyms post -ability to add multiple images per post
+- Adding pagination to organize the all gym page into multiple pages
+- ability to add social media links to a gyms post
+- ability to add multiple images per post

 ## Lessons Learned: